 Parents might assume that all children who use drugs or alcohol are addicted to them.
 In fact, a study published in the journal Addiction found that of those who entered a treatment program for addiction, only about half met the criteria for addiction.
 The rest might be dabbling in substance abuse, and they might very well move on to addiction later in life if they don’t get appropriate help, but these teens might be in the early stages of the disease process, and outpatient care might be just right for them.

 In an outpatient program, the teen continues to live at home and interact with school, friends and family, all while working on the substance abuse issue.
-Teens might go to group therapy, individual therapy, family therapy and support group meetings, so their work is complete.
+Teens might go to group therapy, support group meetings, so their work is complete.
 It’s likely to be strenuous, but they’ll have the consistency of home standing behind them.
 Since they’re living at home, they won’t be charged for room and board, either, so these programs might be less expensive than inpatient programs.

 Outpatient programs like this might rely on the family to ensure that the teen doesn’t relapse to drug or alcohol abuse.
 There is no around-the-clock monitoring in a program like this, since the teen goes home at night, so parents will be asked to be on alert for signs of abuse in their children.
 If they spot this abuse, the teen might need to move to a more intensive level of care.